lgustafson/docker-monit/README.md

   * HTTP console running on port 2812
       * Username "admin" with password "monit" for admin access
-      * Users who are part of the monit group have admin access
-      * Users who are part of the users group have readonly access
   * Monit cycle is set to 60 seconds

-Config files in /home/monit/conf/monitrc.d typically should define the basic runtime configuration of monit itself, while config files in /home/monit/conf/monit.d should be service checks.
-This allows a user to use the basic runtime configuration supplied by monit and add monit checks by mounting a directory of config files (from the host, for instance) at /home/monit/conf/monit.d.
+Config files in /etc/monitrc.d typically should define the basic runtime configuration of monit itself, while config files in /etc/monit.d should be service checks.
+This allows a user to use the basic runtime configuration supplied by monit and add monit checks by mounting a directory of config files (from the host, for instance) at /etc/monit.d.

-Along the same lines, the runtime configuration can be completely replaced by mounting a configuration directory to /home/monit/conf/monitrc.d.
+Along the same lines, the runtime configuration can be completely replaced by mounting a configuration directory to /etc/monitrc.d.

 Docker Configuration
 --------------------